 6. Clothes: £25 - £75 per month

-Getting around Cardiff as a student is a breeze, thanks to its well-connected and affordable transport options.
+When studying in the city and looking for convenient student accommodation in Cardiff, ease of travel is a key consideration.
+Cardiff's transport network meets the needs of students by offering affordable and easy transit options.
 Whether you’re rushing to class, exploring the city, or meeting friends, there’s something for every kind of commuter.
 Cardiff makes student travel easy and cheap.
 You can explore freely and stick to your budget.
 Here’s a quick breakdown of the travel options in Cardiff:

 1. Bus: Cardiff’s bus network is very reliable.
 It has frequent services that connect universities, student hotspots like Cathays, and the city center.
 The average bus fare costs around £15–£20 per week.
 Opt for a student travel card to save on fares and enjoy unlimited rides within the city.